Frequently asked questions.

 Do you teach private lessons?

-PRIVATE GROUP LESSONS: are charged per person.
+PRIVATE GROUP LESSONS: are charged per person+materials at a VERY REASONABLE price.
 Please visit this link or email celeste@clayandsteel.com for group pricing inquiries

 Birthday parties, bachelor/ette parties, corporate team builds, are all welcome.
-Quinceañera and bah/bat mitzvah’s and other youth groups require an adult present, or all of them!
+Quinceañera and bah/bat mitzvah’s and other youth groups require at least one supervising adult present (welcome to participate!
+Bus drivers too!).

 Can I make a sword?

-Oh yeah.
 With enough time and experience you can make a sword for sure.
-You will need to learn the basics of forging, heat treating, grinding and handle making, as those are all required for a functional sword.
-You should take a class that teaches tapering, a class that teaches tool making and a class on bladesmithing to start.
-Our Full-Tang Blade class is a genuine treasure in this regard.
+You will need to learn the basics of forging, heat treating, grinding and handle making, all required for a real, functional sword.
+You should take a class that teaches tapering, a class that teaches tool making and then a class on bladesmithing to become a competent swordsmith.

 Why are you a woman?

-While the majority of blacksmiths are male, there are a lot of amazing women and non-binary people who excel at the craft.
-At local events about half the demonstrators are women.
+While the majority of blacksmiths are male, there are a lot of amazing women and non-binary people who excel at this craft.
+At local CBA events, nearly half the demonstrators are women.
 A large portion of the professional blacksmiths I know are women.
 There are so many amazing and creative artistic blacksmiths.
-Because blacksmithing is more about efficiency rather than brute strength there is no reason a five foot woman like me can’t be a blacksmith.
+Because blacksmithing is more about efficiency rather than brute strength there is no reason a five foot nothing woman like me can’t be a blacksmith: I hit the metal in the right way, at the right time.

 How do I become a professional blacksmith?

 This is a hard life.
-You are expected to do manual labor for your job.
-Luckily blacksmithing OWNS HARD and is FUN AS HELL.
+You are expected to do manual labor all day for your job.
+Luckily blacksmithing IS HARD but FUN AS HELL.
 It’s not an impossible task, but you may have to make some serious sacrifices or “redefine your ideas around success” which is a great sentence to say if you wish to scare people.
+It’s art.
+Imagine making a living as an artist… it’s like that.

-The best way to start on the path to professional blacksmithing is to learn the basics of the craft, repeat the basics, attend events and classes, and then become competent enough that you can be employed by Clay and Steel.
+The best way to start on the path to professional blacksmithing is to learn the basics of the craft, repeat the basics, attend events and classes, and then become competent enough that you can potentially become employed by Clay and Steel.
 You need to develop your skills to a professional level, develop speed and proficiency, and learn the skills of an entrepreneur as well as artistry.
-Celeste did it, with help, this is a community.
+Celeste did it, with help, this is a community and we absolutely will support each other.

 You can also jump in headfirst by starting the CBA Curriculum here (do this if you want to be a blacksmith)